-Every month, with your help, Flutemaker Ministries supports A Heart to Love Foundation which enables them to bring food to 266 children with disabilities, to run a farm, to care for the kids of our former children's home, bring food to 5 feeding centers and to pay the salaries of the workers.
+Every month, with your help, Flutemaker Ministries supports A Heart to Love Foundation which enables them to bring food to 266 children with disabilities, run a farm, care for the kids of our former children's home, bring food to a few feeding centers and to pay the salaries of the workers.

-Aside from this monthly support, here is what you and Flutemaker Ministries have already done this year!
+Aside from this monthly support, here is what our customers and donors have already done this year!

 In 2018 we were able to send funding for:

 ...
 A home for Blanca who was in a plastic house with her very ill daughter Margarita who has disabilities.
 Thanks to my customer, Jen and her husband Terry.

 Little Margarita got very sick in 2018 and almost died but pulled through.

 Around July, Blanca the mother, had a stroke and she too pulled through!

 Sent funding for 26 beds for our Mercy Kids.

 Funded the planting of hundreds of guava trees.